Working with informality: A hidden path to Zero Hunger

 We now face an uphill battle: fighting hunger amid a global polycrisis with fewer resources.

 The challenge is immense.
-But there’s a powerful, often overlooked solution at hand: working with informality.
+But there is a powerful, often overlooked solution at hand: working with informality.

-From women-run eateries in Nairobi to community kitchens in Cape Town, our work with informal food systems show that they are wellsprings of social innovation, deeply rooted in local communities.
+From women-run eateries in Nairobi to community kitchens in Cape Town, our work with informal food systems shows that they are wellsprings of social innovation deeply rooted in local communities.
 With the right support, they could drive meaningful progress toward Zero Hunger.

 Yet too often, informality is ignored—or worse, undermined by policies that favour formality over inclusion and resilience.